dart-lang/language/working/augmentation-libraries/feature-specification.md

 It's a **compile-time error** if:

-*   The signature of the constructor augmentation does not match the original constructor.
-It must have the same number of positional parameters, the same named parameters, and matching parameters must have the same type (if provided), optionality, and any `required` modifiers must match.
-Any initializing formals and super parameters must also be the same in both constructors.
+*   The signature of the augmenting function does not [match][signature matching] the signature of the augmented function.

 *   The augmenting constructor parameters specify any default values.
     *Default values are defined solely by the introductory constructor.*